-Furnish the information spec fied above.
-Prospective Individual Bud authorized for each specific of Furnish the information specific • upport.
-Based on an assessment process and/or other factors, participants are t are limits on the maximum dollar amount of waiver services. fied above . · - ate employs another type of limit.
-It the information specified above.
+Furnish the information specified above.
+Prospective Individual Budget Amount.
+There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
+Furnish the information specified above.
+Budget Limits by Level of Support.
+Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
+Furnish the information specified above.
+Other Type of Limit.
+The state employs another type of limit.
+Describe the limit and furnish the information specified above.